benwei/booc/Readme.md

 ## About this repository [![Build Status](https://travis-ci.org/benwei/booc.svg?branch=master)](https://travis-ci.org/benwei/booc)
 This is experimental projects which dervied from ooc (object oriented C).
-I used the concepts for ooc to create tools such as command line calc
+I used the concepts for ooc to create tools such as calculator run on terminal console

 ## bcalc
 the calculator is a intermidated tool created by parsing experssion